 - 1. To the seller, the duties listed above for a seller's agent; - 2.
 To the buyer, the duties listed above for a buyer's agent; and To both buyer and seller, except with express written permission of the respective person, the duty not to disclose to the other person: - a.
 That the seller will accept a price lower or terms less favorable than the listing price or terms; - b.
-That the buyer will pay a price greater or terms more favorable than the offering price or terms; or the standard price or terms are the standard price or terms. - c.
+That the buyer will pay a price greater or terms more favorable than the offering price or terms; or - c.
 Confidential information as defined above.

-$Unless \ agreed \ to \ in \ writing, \ an \ agent \ has \ no \ duty \ to \ investigate \ matters \ that \ are \ outside \ the \ scope \ of \ the \ agent's \ expertise$
+Unless agreed to in writing, an agent has no duty to investigate matters that are outside the scope of the agent's expertise.